Kalisone/CMPM-121-D2-etmorelo/README.md

 # CMPM 121 D2 Sticker Sketchpad

-Interactable canvas that supports the following:
+An interactable canvas with several tools.

+## Tools

-Line Tool: draw with Thin or Thick lines
+Line Tool: Draw with "thin" or "thick" lines.

-Sticker Tool: draw with 3 preset stickers (uses emoji strings), option for a custom sticker
+Sticker Tool: Draw with 3 preset stickers (uses emoji strings).
+Has an option for a custom sticker.

-Actions: Undo, Redo, Clear, Export (1024x1024 png)
+Actions: Undo, Redo, Clear, Export (1024x1024 png).